dharasoni16/meet/README.md

 ##### Scenario 2: Show error when user changes search settings (city, number of events).

-Given a user trying to change the search setting while offline.
+Given user is not connected to internet, opens the app and on event display page.
 When user types city or number of events
 Then an error will be displayed stating you are offline.